backstage/backstage/plugins/auth-backend/api-report.md

   options?: OAuth2ProviderOptions | undefined,
 ) => AuthProviderFactory;

-// Warning: (ae-forgotten-export) The symbol "OidcProviderOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "createOidcProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)